Blogs/AI

 • Interface feels outdated

-• Slower performance than newer tools
+• Slower than some newer tools

 • Limited AI and automation features